-15.1 Guarantees

-These represent performance and advance payment guarantees issued by the Bank.

-15.2 Commitments

-These represent forward exchange contract amounting to AFN 4.149 billion and contingency regarding IRS principal amount payable/receivable against notional amount of AFN 4.149 billion.
-The Bank has hedged 7 bonds which are Islamic Republic of Pakistan 2031, South Africa, Shariah Sukuk, Kingdom of Saudi Sukuk, Italy Government International Bond, Perusahaan Penerbit SBSN 2030 - Indonesia and Dubai DOF Sukuk.
+- 15.1 These represent performance guarantees issued by the Bank in the normal course of business.
+These are 100% secured against counter guarantees of Standard Chartered Bank Pakistan.
+The Bank is also facing certain litigations on which no provision is required as per the opinion of legal advisor. - 15.2 This represents interest rate swap contract amounting to AFN 2.627 billion and contingency regarding IRS principal amount payable/receivable against notional amount of AFN 2.627 billion.
+The Bank has hedged 8 bonds which are Pakistan Euro Bond, Islamic Republic of Pakistan 2031, South Africa, Sharjah Sukuk, Kingdom of Saudi Sukuk, Italy Government International Bond, Perusahaan Penerbit SBSN 2030 Indonesia and Dubai DOF Sukuk.